 The current crop

-Coach Whitmore has opted to rebuild the Jamaican side with the aim of reaching those dizzying heights of 1998 once again on a foundation of talent, organisation and determination.
-Choosing youth over experience, the coach spends his days training with a new generation of locally based players.
+Coach Whitmore opted to rebuild the Jamaican side with the aim of reaching those dizzying heights of 1998 once again on a foundation of talent, organisation and determination.
+Choosing youth over experience, the coach spent his days training with a new generation of locally based players.
 The approach paid dividends too as he left out old talismans Ricardo Gardner and Ricardo Fuller and saw his young and inexperienced side win their fifth Caribbean Cup trophy.
 Next up, at the 2011 CONCACAF Gold Cup, the coach’s brave young Reggae Boyz also put in a respectable performance to reach the quarter-finals of the region’s showpiece competition.
+A poor run of results in the Hexagonal saw Whitmore depart in June 2013 to be replaced by former Cameroon and Thailand coach Winfried Schafer a month later.

 The key players